dydxprotocol/v4-documentation/pages/api_integration-guides/how_to_permissioned_keys.md

 We want to associate this new authenticator with Bob’s account.
 Therefore, Bob must be the “Sender” of a “MsgAddAuthenticator.”

 The “AuthenticatorType” is "AllOf," and the “Data” is the marshaled sub-authenticators from step 1.
+The “AuthenticatorType” is "AllOf," and the “Data” is the marshaled sub-authenticators from step 1.

 ```go
 addAllOfMsg := &aptypes.MsgAddAuthenticator{